cosmos/ethermint/docs/core/store.md

 Learn about the store and database concept on Ethermint. {synopsis}

-Since Ethermint is using Cosmos-sdk as ABCI application, when starting an Ethermint node, a Key-Value database will be initialized and all Ethermint blockchain data will be persisted into the node machine.
+Since Ethermint uses the Cosmos-SDK as an ABCI application, when starting an Ethermint node, a Key-Value database will be initialized and all Ethermint blockchain data will be persisted into the node machine.

 ## Store

-Store is the abstract data structure in Ethermint to organize and persist blockchain data into physical disk.
+Store is the abstract data structure in Ethermint to organize and persist blockchain data into a physical disk.

 There are two kinds of store in Ethermint:

 1. Cosmos SDK MultiStore.
 2. Ethermint CommitStateDB.

-Cosmos SDK MultiStore is used in most of Ethermint modules such as bank, governance and staking.
-The synchronization of this store among network is taken care by [Tendermint](https://github.com/tendermint/tendermint).
+Cosmos SDK MultiStore is used in most Ethermint modules such as bank, governance and staking.
+The synchronization of this store on the network is taken care of by [Tendermint](https://github.com/tendermint/tendermint).

-Different store prefix(store key) will be assigned to each Ethermint module since they all implement cosmos-sdk MultiStore interface.
+Different store prefix(store key) will be assigned to each Ethermint module since they all implement the cosmos-sdk MultiStore interface.
 Cosmos MultiStore can be accessed by `sdk.Context` expect `ethermint/evm` module.

 For `evm` module, Ethermint creates a type called `CommitStateDB` which implements `ethvm.StateDB` from go-ethereum lib, and it aims to be compatible with ethereum EVM transactions.